Property Law (11281.2)

 Students are expected to prepare for lectures and tutorials and participate in the tutorials.

-There is a strong correlation between participation in tutorials and success in this unit.
-There is a strong correlation between failure to participate in tutorials and failure to succeed in this unit.
-Your reward for participating actively in tutorials will be deeper understanding of Property Law and problem-solving with respect to it, leading to stronger results in assessment, especially the final exam.
-Each student is expected to attend one hour of tutorial work per week held in weeks 2-13.
-Attendance will be recorded and will form part of the information considered in decision making such as, resolution of results on borderlines between grades, requests for extensions, supplementary assessment, etc.
+There is a strong correlation between participation in workshops/tutorials and success in this unit.
+There is also a strong correlation between failure to participate in workshops/tutorials and failure to succeed in this unit.
+Workshops are designed to build skills relevant for assessments and examination, thus attending and actively participating in the workshops/tutorials is recommended to position you for success in this unit.
+Each student is expected to attend two hours of workshop/tutorial per week held in weeks 2-13.
+Attendance will be recorded and will form part of the information considered in decision making such as, resolution of results on borderlines between grades, or requests for extensions.

-Tutorial problems and discussion points will be posted with the relevant topic on the corresponding topic page of the unit Canvas site.
-You are expected to prepare to contribute in tutorials.
+Workshop/tutorial problems and discussion points will be posted with the relevant topic on the corresponding topic page of the unit Canvas site.
+You are expected to prepare to contribute during workshops/tutorials.
 You should have read material referred to on the relevant Canvas topic pages and in lectures and have thought about how this applies to the problems set for discussion.
 Preparation increases the level of interaction and enhances the student's enjoyment and level of learning.

-If you are unable to attend tutorials because of work commitments, caring obligations, or similar, you should discuss this with the unit convenor.
+If you are unable to attend workshops/tutorials because of work commitments, caring obligations, or similar, you should discuss this with the unit convenor.

 Required IT skills